2018 Hyundai Elantra Buyer's Guide

 Build and Price

-The 2013 Hyundai Elantra sedan has an MSRP starting at just under $17,500, with the Coupe starting at just over $18,000, while the GT hatchback is just over $19,000.
-Adding an automatic transmission to any version costs an extra $1,000, and fully-optioned models of the Elantra can reach around $25,000.
+Hyundai Elantra pricing starts at just below $18,000 with destination charges, and fully optioned models can climb to right around $28,000.
 Build and price your own 2018 Hyundai Elantra right here at KBB.com to unlock its Fair Purchase Price, 5-Year Cost to Own and more.

-It can be hard to narrow down choices in a segment as competitive as compact cars.
-The Hyundai Elantra has a lot to offer, but vehicles like the Honda Civic, Ford Focus, and Mazda3 have longer histories and grander reputations with the American buying public.
+It's hard to settle on one car in a segment as competitive as this.
+The Hyundai Elantra has a lot to offer, but vehicles like the venerable Honda Civic and sporty Mazda3 have longer histories and grander reputations with the American buying public.
 Don't make a move until you check out our Compact Car Buyer's Guide.